 \section{Introduction}

-If $X_1,...,X_n$ are i.i.d.~with unknown distribution function $F$ on $\mathbb R$, then classical results of mathematical statistics establish optimality of the empirical distribution function $F_n$ as an estimator of $F$.
-That is to say, if we assume no apriori knowledge whatsoever on $F$, and equip the set of all probability distribution functions with some natural loss function, such as sup-norm loss, then $F_n$ is asymptotically sharp minimax for estimating $F$.
-(The same is true even if more is known about $F$, for instance if $F$ is known to have a uniformly continuous density.)
+If $X_1,\ldots,X_n$ are i.i.d.~with unknown distribution function $F$ on $\mathbb R$, then classical results of mathematical statistics establish optimality of the empirical distribution function $F_n$ as an estimator of $F$.
+That is to say, if we assume no a priori knowledge whatsoever on $F$ and equip the set of all probability distribution functions with some natural loss function such as sup-norm loss, then~$F_n$ is asymptotically sharp minimax for estimating $F$.
+(The same is true even if more is known about~$F$, for instance, if $F$ is known to have a uniformly continuous density.)
 However, this does not preclude the existence of other estimators that are also asymptotically minimax for estimating $F$ in sup-norm loss, but which improve upon $F_n$ in other respects.
-In particular, if one believes that $F$ is absolutely continuous then one may want to simultaneously obtain a reasonable estimate of the density of $F$.
-What we have in mind as a `reasonable estimate' of the density of $F$ is a purely data-driven estimator that is efficient for $F$, but, at the same time, also estimates the density $f$ of $F$ at the best rate of convergence in some relevant loss-function over some prescribed classes of densities.

-Our goal in the present article is to construct density estimators that satisfiy the two properties just described, more concretely, the functional central limit theorem (CLT) for the distribution function \textit{and} which adapt to the unknown smoothness of the density in \textit{sup-norm loss}.
+What we have in mind is a purely data-driven estimator that is efficient for $F$, but, at the same time, also estimates the density $f$ of $F$ at the best rate of convergence in some relevant loss function over some prescribed classes of densities.
+More precisely, our goal in the present article is to construct estimators that satisfy the functional central limit theorem (CLT) for the distribution function \textit{and} which adapt to the unknown smoothness of the density in \textit{sup-norm loss}.
 Whereas this article is concerned with the mathematical problem of the existence and construction of such estimators, it does not deal with the practical implementation of estimation procedures.

-To achieve adaptation one can opt for several approaches, all of which are related.
-Among them we mention the penalization method of Barron, Birg\'{e} and Massart (1999), wavelet threshholding (Donoho, Johnstone, Kerkyacharian and Picard (1996)), and Lepski's (1991) method.
+To achieve adaptation, one can opt for several approaches, all of which are related.
+Among them, we mention the penalization method of Barron, Birg\'{e} and Massart \cite{1999Barron}, wavelet threshholding \cite{1996Donoho} and Lepski's \cite{1991Lepski} method.
 Our choice for the goal at hand consists of using Lepski's method, with random thresholds, applied to wavelet and spline projection estimators of a density.